HJRubin/HJRubin/markdown_doc.md

 ## Create your script.

-Now you have empty script with one import.
+Now you have an almost empty script with one import.
 Type:

 ```var feature0 = ee.Feature(Colorado, {'name': 'Colorado'});
 Map.addLayer(feature0, {'color': '0000FF'});